amiaopensource/vrecord/README.md

 **Color Matrix mode** - Color Matrix mode displays the video feed as seen through a matrix with hue and saturation differences to aid in calibrating hue and chroma.
 If the preferred image is not seen in the center square of the matrix, hue and chroma levels may need to be adjusted.

 ![Alt text](Resources/vrecord_color_matrix_2016-11-22.jpg "Vrecord in Color Matrix Mode")

+**Bit Planes mode** — Bit Planes mode allows to display the video according to the bit position of each plane.

 **Create QC Tools XML** — While capturing the video signal, vrecord will also create an XML file that contains a record of the characteristics of the video signal (such as luminance, color saturation, audio levels, etc.).
 It will then compress the XML file using [gzip](https://www.gnu.org/software/gzip/).
 Choosing to create a QC Tools XML is highly recommended.
 This file can be quickly imported into QC Tools for further analysis of the video.
 In addition, if you choose this option, vrecord can analyze the video signal for potential errors.
 Currently vrecord only tests the saturation levels of the video, but more tests are coming soon!